Pranskaitis/Sum-of-all/README.md

 # Sum-of-all

+Language: C

+Input: any number of two-digit numbers

-A code in C which produces a sum of all given two-digit input numbers
+Output: sum of the input numbers